cocos/cocos-docs/en/scripting/subpackage.md

 ![subpackage2](./subpackage/subpackage2.png)

+### Subpackage Load Packet Size Limit

+At present, the size of the WeChat Mini Game subpackage has following restrictions:

+- The size of all subpackage of the entire Mini Game can not exceed **8M**
+- The size of single subpackage / main package can not exceed **4M**

-Please refer to the [WeChat SubPackage Loading](https://developers.weixin.qq.com/minigame/en/dev/tutorial/base/subpackages.html) documentation for details.
+Please refer to the [WeChat SubPackage Loading](https://developers.weixin.qq.com/minigame/en/dev/tutorial/base/subpackages.html?t=19010711) documentation for details.